 We utilize hyperthermia technology from Japan.
 As a matter of fact, it is widely used (in nearly 500 hospitals) there for a multitude of diseases.

-Please call the clinic for information on this unit as we ONLY sell these to current patients.
+Please call us for information on this unit as we ONLY sell these to current members.